Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 A general course designed to give students a broad view of the field of horticulture as well as a working knowledge of the fundamentals of plant growth.

 Three credits.
 Three class periods.
-Taught jointly with TURF 3100.
+Taught with TURF 3100.
 Rackliffe

 Discussion of the specialized field of golf course management.
 Topics: cultural techniques including soil aeration, topdressing, mowing, and thatch removal; grass or species selection, fertilization, irrigation, personnel golf course pest management and equipment and inventory management.
 Field trips required.

 Three credits.
 Three class periods.
-Taught jointly with TURF 2200.
+Taught with TURF 2200.
 Rackliffe

 Management strategies associated with heavily used athletic fields.
 Sport specific focus on mowing, fertilization, irrigation, core cultivation, overseeding, and pest control.
 Areas of emphasis include: playing surface renovation, optimizing wear tolerance, maximizing turfgrass recovery, traffic management, and game day preparations.

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with TURF 3300.
+Taught with TURF 3300.
 Rackliffe

 Turfgrass irrigation systems, principles of hydraulics, irrigation components, design, installation and repair.
 Students will design irrigation systems for various turf areas.
 Field trips and fieldwork will be required.